-We also know that, as a member of the will ENGAGE with Congress, you your lawmaking partners.
-You will seek the assistance of experienced legislative staff. negotiate with committee and floor leaders, grow a bipartisan coalition, articulate shared generate caucus partnerships, and goals, expand your coalition beyond your own chamber.
+We also know that, as a member of Congress, you will ENGAGE with your lawmaking partners.
+You will seek the assistance of experienced legislative staff, negotiate with committee and floor leaders, grow a bipartisan coalition, articulate shared goals, generate caucus partnerships, and expand your coalition beyond your own chamber.
 You recognize that these steps take effort and must be revisited time and again.
 And you are up for the challenge.